paldhous/ucb/2017/dataviz/md_raw/class5.md

 ### Extract data from tables on the web

 On other occasions, data may exist in tables on the web.
-Copying and pasting data from web tables can be tricky, but the [Table2Clipboard](https://addons.mozilla.org/en-US/firefox/addon/dafizilla-table2clipboard/) Firefox add-on can simplify the process.
+Copying and pasting data from web tables can be tricky, but the [Table2Clipboard](https://addons.mozilla.org/en-US/firefox/addon/dafizilla-table2clipboard/) Firefox add-on simplifies the process.

 Before using the add-on, select `Tools>Table2Clipboard` and choose the following options under the `CSV` tab: